 This post may contain affiliate links to awesome products that I love.
 I won't promote items that I don't use or think you'll find useful.
 The full disclosure policy can be found here.

 2 things to pay for when you start a blog

-Even if you don’t pay for anything else, a self-hosted WordPress site is a must!
+If you don’t pay for anything else, a self-hosted WordPress site is a must!
 Being self hosted offers you more opportunities when it comes to ad networks and sponsorship’s, and it also makes your blog look more professional.
 Fortunately, it isn’t that expensive.
-Use this link to get hosting for only $3.95 a month!
-I’ve been using BlueHost for my photography website and blogs for quite some time, and I am very happy with the service.
-I have used several other services, but came back to Bluehost and I highly suggest them to you too!
+I highly recommend using Siteground to host your blog.
+It’s really, really easy to install WordPress.
+If you aren’t very technically savvy, you can just request for it to be installed, come back a few hours later, and it’s done!

 Related Post: How to start a WordPress Blog

 A well designed, pretty theme will make your blog look more professional and make visitors want to check out what you have to offer.
 A poorly laid out or amateur looking theme just won’t cut it.
-I don’t think that a paid theme is an essential thing to pay for when starting a blog, but it’s something you’ll want to look into eventually.
+I don’t think that a paid theme is an essential thing to pay for when starting a blog, but it’s something that you should look into eventually.

 Fortunately, there are lots of free themes out there that look great.
 The only downside to the free themes is that they will display the creators information on them.
 For a fully professional looking site, you may want to purchase a theme so that you don’t have to display this information.
 I love ThemeForest and I have gone through them to purchase themes for all of my blogs.
 This can always be done down the road, but again, it’s something to think about.